JS-RML/rockwalk/README.md

 6. /simulation: Matlab codes for passive dynamic simulation of object rolling on ground with its control point fixed
 7. /simulation_rviz: ROS package to visualize passive dynamic simulation in RViz
 ```

+### 3.1 Installation
+To install ROS packages, first downloaded them into your catkin workspace.
+Then use `catkin build` command from [catkin_tools](https://catkin-tools.readthedocs.io/en/latest/installing.html) to install them.

 ### 3.2 Passive Dynamics Simulation